 Going back to the days of ITX computer case mods, I’ve had the desire to place a computer inside of a stock Super Nintendo case.
 Instead of the project being a simple case mod, I’ve wanted to configure the computer in such a way as to maintain a console playing experience, with the additional benefit of having a full-fledged computer under the hood.
+I’ve done my research here and there, and everywhere I possibly could, to see how this combination could work.
 With the Raspberry Pi, I finally found a platform suited to the project’s needs.

 When I came up with the concept in 2004, I had the desire to make an ITX case mod with some of the following features to make the SNES computer “feel” like a console, in no particular order: